-Our system wants to be as much pervasive as possible, e. g., the system does not require a particular position of the smartphone, thus detecting the number of steps without affecting the normal habits of users.
+Our system wants to be as much pervasive as possible, e. g., the system does not require a particular position of the smartphone, which is able to detect the number of steps without affecting the normal habits of users.
 This is particularly important: the more requirements and restrictions a system ask to the user, the less probability it has to be used.